La Monnaie: The theatre of Gio-Paolo Bombarda (1700–1818)

-The theatre of Louis Damesme (1818–1855)
+The theatre of Louis Damesme (1819–1855)

-The old theatre was replaced by a new neoclassical building designed by the French architect Louis Damesme.
+The new theatre was a neoclassical building designed by the French architect Louis Damesme.
 Unlike Bombarda's building, which was situated along the street and completely surrounded by other buildings, the new theatre was placed in the middle of a newly constructed square.
-This gave it a more monumental appearance, but it was primarily the result of safety concerns since it was more accessible to firemen, reducing the chance that fire would spread to surrounding buildings.
-The new auditorium was inaugurated on 25 May 1819 with the opera La Caravane du Caire by the Belgian composer André Ernest Modeste Grétry.
+While this also gave it a monumental appearance, the main concern was safety: the building was now more accessible to firemen, and the chance of any fire spreading was reduced.
+The new auditorium was inaugurated on 25 May 1819 with the opera La Caravane du Caire by the composer André Ernest Modeste Grétry.

 As the most important French theatre of the newly established United Kingdom of the Netherlands, La Monnaie had national and international significance.
 The theatre came under the supervision of the City of Brussels, which had the right to appoint a director charged with its management.
 In this period, famous actors like François-Joseph Talma and singers like Maria Malibran performed at La Monnaie.
 The Corps de Ballet was reintroduced and came under the supervision of the dancer and choreographer Jean-Antoine Petipa, father of the famous Marius Petipa.

 La Monnaie would play a prominent role in the formation of the Kingdom of Belgium.
 Daniel Auber's opera La Muette de Portici was scheduled in August 1830 after it had been banned from the stage by King William I of the Netherlands, fearing its inciting content.
-At a performance of this opera on the evening of 25 August 1830, a riot broke out which became the signal for the Belgian Revolution and which led to Belgian independence.
+At a performance of this opera on the evening of 25 August 1830, a riot broke out, which became the signal for the Belgian Revolution that ultimately led to the country's independence.

 Damesme's building continued to serve for more than two decades as Belgium's principal theatre and opera house until it burnt to the ground on 21 January 1855, leaving only the outside walls and portico.

 The theatre of Joseph Poelaert (1856–present)

 After the fire of January 1855, the theatre was reconstructed after the designs of Joseph Poelaert within a period of fourteen months.
-The auditorium (with 1,200 seats) and the foyer were decorated in a then-popular Eclectic style; a mixture of neo-Baroque, neo-Rococo and neo-Renaissance styles.
+The auditorium (with 1,200 seats) and the foyer were decorated in a then-popular eclectic style, a mixture of neo-Baroque, neo-Rococo and neo-Renaissance styles.
 The lavish decoration made excessive use of gilded carton-pierre decorations and sculptures, red velvet and brocade.
-The auditorium was lit by the huge crystal chandelier made of gilded bronze and Venetian crystals, which still hangs in the centre of the domed ceiling today.
+The auditorium was lit by a huge crystal chandelier made of gilded bronze and Venetian crystals, which still hangs in the centre of the domed ceiling today.
+The new Théâtre royal de la Monnaie opened on 28 March 1856 with Fromental Halévy's Jaguarita l'Indienne.